JanHerca/urantiapedia/output/wikijs/en/article/Jeff_Wattles/Spreading_a_changing_message.md

 ## Find spiritual difficulties in other problems

 There are spiritual difficulties in social, economic and political problems.
-In the chapter entitled “The Post-Bestowal Age on Urantia”, we are told that the realization of social brotherhood depends on various personal transformations as well as planetary adjustments in social brotherhood, in cross-fertilization of thought, in awakening ethics, political wisdom and spiritual insight ([UB 52:6.1-8](/en/The_Urantia_Book/52#p6_1)).
+In the chapter entitled “The Post-Bestowal Age on Urantia”, we are told that the realization of social brotherhood depends on various personal transformations as well as planetary adjustments in social brotherhood, in cross-fertilization of thought, in awakening ethics, political wisdom and spiritual insight (<a id="a61_388"></a>[UB 52:6.1-8](/en/The_Urantia_Book/52#p6_1)).
 In particular, social fraternity is handicapped by ignorance, lack of interaction and impatience.
 Does Jesus' message implicitly address these issues?
 Of course he does.
 When you see ignorance, lack of interaction, and impatience in yourself and others, you can pray to cooperate with and when the Spirit of Truth ministers to these problems, prompting social action and a clear vision of the future of the kingdom of heaven.

-Another social, economic and political problem is that posed by _those who do not have capital and always expect to be fed by those who do_ [[UB 52:6.1](/en/The_Urantia_Book/52#p6_1)].
+Another social, economic and political problem is that posed by _those who do not have capital and always expect to be fed by those who do_ <a id="a63_140"></a>[[UB 52:6.1](/en/The_Urantia_Book/52#p6_1)].
 Note that there is an implicit spiritual difficulty here.
 Jesus met people with radiant faith strengthening their souls, enabling them to solve their problems.
 In past generations, the vigor of Jesus' life and teachings were much better understood than today.
 Our path is clear.
 One of the difficulties we face today is that people lack religious teachers with an infectious religious faith.

 Not having a general spiritual vision for men and women of all races, we are incapable of intelligently confronting both the complementarities and the differences between groups of individuals, and we forcefully convey the message of equality through the channels of politicized social science and through a rhetoric of diversity which mixes legitimate ethical relationships with the refusal to face the facts.